RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 ## Extra credit
 * Create an x-axis that uses calendar dates (instead of days since the first date in the data set).
 * Loading the data from file (you will need XMLHTTPRequest).
+* Add interactivity to your plot [Javascript Interactivity]
 * Nice graphical presentation will be credited.